-Creating 3D Plot Surface Domains From Vectors In Matlab(Illustrated Expression)
+Creating 3D Plot Surface Domains From Vectors In Matlab®(Illustrated Expression)

-Do not forget to leave your comments and questions about ‘poly()’ command in Matlab to find polynomials from its roots below.
-You feedback is very important for us.
+Do not forget to leave your comments and questions about the ‘poly()’ command in Matlab® to find polynomials from its roots below.
+Your feedback is very important for us.